LordJZ/CorsairKeyboardLayoutGenerator/README.md

 3. Export all profiles to My Documents file "All profiles.prf" (this is the default, see below for non-default).
 4. Run CorsairKeyboardLayoutGenerator.exe, it should flash the console window and exit.
 5. Import all profiles from My Documents file "All profiles.patched.prf".
 Click update everywhere.
 6. Now you have a ton more Modes in that Profile.
-"Shift" are the ones that are meant to be used while Shift is pressed, set a key assignment for that (switch to mode while pressed).
+"Shift" are used while Shift is pressed.

 ### Advanced
   `CorsairKeyboardLayoutGenerator.exe <input_file> <output_file>`